Nunie123/data_engineering_on_gcp_book/ch_03_data_lake.md

 ---

-# Chapter 3: Building a Data Lake with Google Cloud Storage (GCS)
+# [Chapter 3](https://github.com/Nunie123/data_engineering_on_gcp_book/blob/master/ch_03_data_lake.md) : Building a Data Lake with Google Cloud Storage (GCS)
 GCS provides cheap and easily accessible storage for any type of file.
 It is quite similar to AWS Simple Storage Solution (S3), and even has dedicated commands to be interoperable with S3.

 ## What's a Data Lake?
 A Data Lake is a schemaless data repository used for storing source files in their native format.
 If you're completely unfamiliar with the concept, you can think of it as a folder where all the data you use is saved together.

-While a Data Warehouse imposes a schema on the data in the form of tables and relationships between tables (see Chapter 4 for more information on Data Warehousing), a Data Lake imposes no schema on the data it stores.
+While a Data Warehouse imposes a schema on the data in the form of tables and relationships between tables (see [Chapter 4](https://github.com/Nunie123/data_engineering_on_gcp_book/blob/master/ch_04_data_warehouse.md) for more information on Data Warehousing), a Data Lake imposes no schema on the data it stores.
 Some benefits are:
 1. It's easy to ingest source data if the entire ingestion process is just to save the data unedited from the source system.
 2. It ensures data is not lost as a result of data transformations.
 The original data is always accessible for downstream processing.